ssrikantan/serverless/README.md

 # serverless
-Solution accompanying the blog article on Serverless architectures - covers a scenario where an Organization implements a Business to Business Integration scenario with 2 Trading Partner Organizations.
-TheTrading Partners upload the orders to an AWS S3 Bucket.
+Solution accompanying the blog article on Serverless architectures - covers a scenario where an Organization implements a Business to Business Integration with 2 Trading Partner Organizations.

+## Order Pickup Pipeline
+The Trading Partners upload the orders to an AWS S3 Bucket.
 For simplicity here, a single AWS Account is used with 2 S3 Buckets created in them, one per Trading Partner.

-## Order Pickup Pipeline
 ADF Pipelines are used to move the order data from AWS S3 Bucket to Azure Blob Store.
 In the sample accompanying this article, there is one ADF Pipeline created per Trading Partner.
 Screenshot below shows the ADF Connection to AWS S3 Bucket.

 <img src="./images/AWSConnection.PNG" alt="drawing" height="500px">